TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/gnu-make/how-to-implement-the-solution.md

 ### Introduction

 GNU Make has very few functions that accept or return numbers, so doing anything that requires math is challenging.
-After doing to Google searches, I discovered the [GNU Make Standard Library][1].
+After doing some Google searches, I discovered the [GNU Make Standard Library][1].
 This library does some amazing things with the functions available in GNU Make.
 I studied the code, and the way they handle numbers is to convert them with a sequence of `x`'s